grant-newsham/FinalProject/Section_3.md

 SVG is a popular format for logos and branding because it allows for easy resizing without loss of quality.
 Many companies use SVG for their logos to ensure a consistent and crisp appearance across various devices.

 Animations:
-SVG supports animations, and you can create simple animations using CSS or more complex animations using SMIL (Synchronized Multimedia Integration Language).
+SVG supports animations, and you can create simple animations using CSS or more complex animations using SMIL